Nexus-Mods/StarfieldSaveTool/README.md

 ### PLUGIN

-There are 3 different types of Plugin data blocks.
+There are 2 different types of Plugin data blocks.

-* Base Plugins consists of just the plugin name.
+* Base Plugins consists of just the plugin name, normally just native game plugins.
 * Extended Plugins are Base Plugins with extra info.
-* Creation Plugins are Base Plugins that are associated with a Creation and have extra Creation Club metadata.
-*

 ### Base Plugin

 | Name           | Type     | Description         |